The MATISSE view of the inner region of the RY Tau protoplanetary disk: The impact of accretion

 The total gravitational potential loss of accreting material is

 with $\nicefrac{E_\text{grav}}{2}$ converted to kinetic energy, which is realeased in a boundary layer above the stellar photosphere \citep{Pringle1981}.
 As \citet{Schegerer+2008}, we take accretion effects in different parts of our YSO model into account: \begin{enumerate}[i)] \item $R_\star \leq r < R_\text{bnd}$: The infalling gas interacts with the magnetic field forming strong shocks \citep{CalvetGullbring1998}.
 The shock layers above the stellar photosphere are assumed to emit blackbody radiation at a temperature of $T_\text{bnd} = \SI{8000}{\kelvin}$ \citep{Muzerolle+2003}.
-Assuming magnetic field strengths $\sim \si{\kilo\gauss}$, we adopt a value for the magnetic boundary radius of $R_\text{bnd} = \SI{5}{\Rstar}$ as \citet{Akeson+2005}.
-To test if this region has a significant impact on the observed SED in the near- and mid-infrared, we perform a MCRT simulation of the best-fit model including an additional energy release of $L_\text{acc}(R_\star \leq r < R_\text{bnd}) + \nicefrac{E_\text{grav}}{2} = \SI{0.17}{\Lsun} + \SI{0.29}{\Lsun}$ from the stellar photosphere assuming an accretion rate of $\dot{M} = \SI{3e-8}{\Msun\per\year}$.
-The simulation shows that this has a negligible impact on the SED from the optical to the mid-infrared.
-Note that the impact of accretion needs to be considered if the accretion rate is in the range of the upper limit of the error interval given by \citet{Petrov+1999}, which is $\dot{M} = \SI{1.4e-7}{\Msun\per\year}$. \item $R_\text{bnd} \leq r < R_\text{in}$: The accretion luminosity is modeled as an infinitely thin, optically thick gas disk emitting as a blackbody with the radial temperature given by \citet{Pringle1981}:
+Assuming magnetic field strengths $\sim \si{\kilo\gauss}$, we adopted a value for the magnetic boundary radius of $R_\text{bnd} = \SI{5}{\Rstar}$ as \citet{Akeson+2005}.
+To test if this region has a significant impact on the observed SED in the NIR and MIR, we performed a MCRT simulation of the best-fit model including an additional energy release of $L_\text{acc}(R_\star \leq r < R_\text{bnd}) + \nicefrac{E_\text{grav}}{2} = \SI{0.17}{\Lsun} + \SI{0.29}{\Lsun}$ from the stellar photosphere assuming an accretion rate of $\dot{M} = \SI{3e-8}{\Msun\per\year}$.
+The simulation showed that this has a negligible impact on the SED from the optical to the MIR.
+We note that the impact of accretion needs to be considered if the accretion rate is in the range of the upper limit of the error interval given by \citet{Petrov+1999}, which is $\dot{M} = \SI{1.4e-7}{\Msun\per\year}$. \item $R_\text{bnd} \leq r < R_\text{in}$: The accretion luminosity is modeled as an infinitely thin, optically thick gas disk emitting as a blackbody with the radial temperature given by \citet{Pringle1981}

 A similar approach has been implemented by \citet{Akeson+2005}.
 The flux arriving at the detector is computed by